 No curves or extra credit opportunities will be available.

-Lecture Exams have a four-day submission period.
+Lecture Exams have a seven-day submission period.
 Each consists of 50 multiple choice questions worth 2-points and are considered closed book.

 Lecture Assignments include the submission of "Getting Started" activities (30 pts) and a 5-paragraph essay (100 pts).